 Years earlier, Angus (played by Frank Rautenbach) moved, with his family, from his 3,500 acre farm in Zambia to start again in South Africa.
 Their new home, named Shalom, was in no shape for farming, but Angus was determined and worked night and day.
 Eventually, Angus realized that even getting the farm running did not bring peace of mind.
 “I felt, inside me was like an engine that was screaming; and I could not switch it off.”
 Angus had a new farm, but not new life – until they attended a church service where he accepted Christ as Savior.
 That’s when amazing things began happening.

 “Faith Like Potatoes” (2006) is based on the true story of Angus Buchan; from the book by Angus Buchan, Val Waldeck and Jan Greenough.
 Produced by experienced filmmakers, “Faith Like Potatoes” is well made and there are not many technical issues.
-Though it is Dove Family Approved [see their review] it’s not a good movie for young audiences.
+Though it is Dove Family Approved it’s not a good movie for young audiences.
 There are intense scenes and some language in the first half.
-In many ways the documentary version of “Faith Like Potatoes” – “GOD’s Farmer” – is even better than the movie.
+In many ways the documentary version called “GOD’s Farmer” (included in DVD bonus features) is even better than the movie.
 It offers more context to the story of Angus Buchan while skipping the more graphic visuals.

 Angus Buchan has traveled all over to preach the Gospel and they’ve seen many miracles, including good harvests in years of drought.
 “Your faith has to be like this potato.”
 Angus told the children at their orphanage.
 You must have faith to grow potatoes because you can’t see them like other crops.
 Even miracles, however, could not prepare them for their greatest struggle.